Step By Step Publish To Azure

 Before reading this document, it's suggested to read Getting Started to run the application and explore the user interface.
 This will help you to have a better understanding of concepts defined here.

-The details will be explained in the next lines.
-Here are the quick steps to publish the Web Application to the Azure.
+Here are the quick steps to publish the Host Application to the Azure.

 - Run the migrations on the Azure